Industrial Coatings, Biomass plant

 Flexflooring proposed to install an epoxyflex coating by Remmers due to its good chemical resistant properties with ADD250, a special blend of polymer beads dispersed into the resin to give a slip resistant profile.
 Areas needed to be broken down into 300-400m2 sub areas to allow work to continue at the plant.

-After the area had been ground and all minor repairs carried out, the first coat of epoxyflex with add250 was roller coated onto the surface.
+After the area had been ground and all minor repairs carried out, the first coat of Epoxyflex with ADD250 was roller coated onto the surface.
+Read about the other industrial epoxy resin flooring we can provide.

 Unexpected issues to overcome: Pigeon excretion falling on a curing surface.